-The age at which children and teenagers can be held criminally responsible varies widely across the world, ranging from as low as seven, in Yemen for example, and up to 18 years.
+The age at which children and teenagers can be held criminally responsible varies widely across the world, ranging from as low as seven in Yemen. for example, and up to 18 years.
 Children above the age of criminal responsibility can be arrested, prosecuted and imprisoned.

 Over one million under-18s are deprived of their liberty worldwide, according to UNICEF estimates.
 Many are detained alongside adults.
+The UNODC reported that between 2011–13, the rate of children in prison was 10 per 100,000 children.

 Many countries criminalise ‘status offences’ – behaviour that would not be a criminal offence if committed by an adult – including truancy, violating curfew laws, or possessing alcohol or tobacco.
 There is also often a blurring of the boundaries between children who commit offences and children who are in need of protection.
 Those living on the street, those with mental illnesses and child sex workers often find themselves criminalised, for example.